SuicideCode/TextMarkovGen/README.md

 # TextMarkovGen
 This Java application is for text generation using Markov chains.
-The ap
+The app